-People who still have a loan from Wonga that has been paid are getting emails with what sounds like a tempting offer:
+People who still have a loan from Wonga that has not been paid are getting emails with what sounds like a tempting offer:

 Loan settlement offer to restore your credit record.

 - you only have to pay about 25% of the debt;

 - the debt will be deleted from your credit record if you accept the offer;